engu-m/actor-network-explorer/README.md

-See working application [here](https://actor-network-enguerrand-monard.koyeb.app/) and for more information.
+See the [deployed project](https://actor-network-enguerrand-monard.koyeb.app/) and the [dedicated blog post](https://engu-m.github.io/portfolio/actor-explorer-network) for more information.